-Here, the best bathroom mirrors for every style and budget.
+Here are the best bathroom mirrors for every style and budget.

 Best Budget: Ebern Designs Mormont Frameless Wall Mirror

 Dimensions: 19.7 x 19.7-inches | Weight: 4.96 pounds | Shape: Square | Mount Type: Wall | Orientation: Vertical and horizontal

 Easy to customize

 Frame isn't durable